resir014/resir014.xyz/src/content/posts/article/2019-07-30-no-typescript-isnt-a-waste-of-time/index.md

 ## You can adopt TypeScript incrementally

 Maybe you're already maintaining a medium to large-scale app that's already written in plain ol' JavaScript.
 And you want to migrate to TypeScript, but are afraid that the red squiggly lines will haunt you in your sleep.
-How would you
+How would you go about migrating your code?

 There are various guides in migrating to TypeScript.
 There's one in Basarat Ali Syed's awesome [TypeScript Deep Dive](https://basarat.gitbooks.io/typescript/content/docs/types/migrating.html) handbook.
 I have also written a comprehensive guide [here](https://dev.to/resir014/migrating-to-typescript-part-1-getting-started-n4l).